krogersst/krogersst.github.io/krogersst-jekyll-site/_posts/2018-02-22-wordpress-plugin-tutorial.markdown

 *
 */
 ```

-This information will be displayed by WordPress when you install your plugin and allows for you to keep track of what version your plugin is.
+This information will be displayed by WordPress when you install your plugin and allows for you to keep track of which version has been installed.

 Now copy and paste this code to initiate your plugin.

 ```
 if ( ! defined( 'ABSPATH' ) ) exit;